Synthetixio/SIPs/SIPS/sip-77.md

 - Inheriting `Pausable` contract and add `notPaused` modifer to stake() to prevent staking into deprecated pools
 - Fix a potential overflow bug in the reward notification function reported by samcsun
-- Fix to s`etRewardsDuration` to allow `rewardsDuration` to be updated after the initial setting
+- Fix to `setRewardsDuration` to allow `rewardsDuration` to be updated after the initial setting

 ## Motivation